Confluence 5.0 Release Notes

 Finding pages you have visited recently is now easier than ever.
 A new dialog displays a list of your recent pages that you can search through and navigate quickly.
 Open the dialog by clicking on the user menu then choose 'Recently Viewed', or use the keyboard shortcut

 Our design team has given some love to the space administration pages and other space tools, so they now have that special Confluence 5.0 magic too.
 When you visit the new 'Space tools' option, we automatically take you to the permissions screen, since this is the most-used space administration page.

 Note: In spaces using the default theme, the 'Browse' menu is gone.
 It is replaced by the options in the new sidebar.

 If you have an add-on that adds an option to the space administration screens, you should test your add-on against this release and adjust the location of the option if necessary.

 Improved theming and branding

-In the new Confluence header, you can customise the look and feel to fit your company branding by uploading your corporate logo.
+In the new Confluence header, you can customize the look and feel to fit your company branding by uploading your corporate logo.
 Details are in the documentation.

 To make it easier to theme your Confluence site, upon uploading a new logo we

-automatically detect the primary colours use magic to configure the site colour scheme to match.
+automatically detect the primary colors use magic to configure the site color scheme to match.

 Improved user and group management for large sites